trans-travel/trans-travel/us/dc.md

 considered women, trans men are men, and non-binary people, at least in some instances are recognized as non-binary.

-DC is a "sanctuary state" for adults and kids receiving trans medical care.
+DC is a "sanctuary city" for adults and kids receiving trans medical care.

 ## Non-discrimination Law